yardinternet/wp-hook-registrar/README.md

 ## Hook Attributes

-This package provides two Attributes `Action` and `Filter` Attributes.
+This package provides two Attributes: `Action` and `Filter`.
 They can be used to register hooks instead of the WordPress functions [add_action()](https://developer.wordpress.org/reference/functions/add_action/) and [add_filter()](https://developer.wordpress.org/reference/functions/add_filter/)

 This syntax allows you to place the hook registration directly above the method it invokes when the hook is triggered.